Understanding Primary Market

 During this IPO, the corporation focuses on selling its shares to the investors directly in the primary market.
 This process of boosting the investment capital through selling new stock to traders through Initial Public Offering is called underwriting.

 On selling these shares, the sales are further purchased and sold by investors in the secondary market.

-Different Properties and Functions of Primary Market
+Functions of Primary Market

 Given below are the fundamental functions of the primary market.